How to set up a call centre

 Example 2.
 (Skills-based routing)

 By the addition of a single voice menu, calls are now routed by team.
-The customer has one choice to make and can almost immediately speak to the next available agent in the section they require.
+The customer has one choice to make and can almost immediately speak to the next available advisor in the section they require.

 Example 3.
 (Hold system)